 Furthermore, some of the WiFi analyzer apps lets you create an accurate heat map of WiFi signal strength.
 These heat maps indicate areas of weak WiFi signal strengths, which helps you determine the best place for installing your WiFi router for constant speeds.

-What is the best WiFi Channel Scanner for Windows in 2018?
+What is the best WiFi Channel Scanner for Windows ?

 We recommend using a WiFi channel scanner app, as it is straightforward to use and come to a conclusion.
 All of these WiFi Analyzer App comes with advanced features you would need to optimize your WiFi performance and get the best results.